 Network management at your organization

-Network management is handled in one of three ways by a company: entirely internally, outsourced to an external service, or a mix of the two.
+A company manages network management in one of three ways: handling it entirely internally, outsourcing to an external service, or using a mix of the two.
 We’ll look at all three alternatives in more depth below.

 If you want to keep network administration completely in-house, you’ll need a network administrator or team of network administrators who will handle all network-related operations.
 Having an employee on staff that is familiar with the company is one of the major benefits of having a full-time internal network administrator.
 When management is thinking about updating network models or wants advice when purchasing or upgrading technology, this knowledge center can help.